 Storage → ZFS Scrubs allows you to schedule and manage scrubs on a ZFS volume.
-Performing a ZFS scrub on a regular basis helps to identify data integrity problems, detect silent data corruptions caused by transient hardware issues, and to provide early alerts to disk failures.
+Performing a ZFS scrub on a regular basis helps to identify data integrity problems, detects silent data corruptions caused by transient hardware issues, and provides early alerts to disk failures.
 If you have consumer-quality drives, consider a weekly scrubbing schedule.
 If you have datacenter-quality drives, consider a monthly scrubbing schedule.

 When you create a volume that is formatted with ZFS, a ZFS scrub is automatically scheduled for you.
 An entry of the same volume name is added to Storage → ZFS Scrubs and a summary of this entry can be viewed in Storage → ZFS Scrubs → View ZFS Scrubs.
 Figure 6.4a displays the default Edit settings for the volume named volume1.
 Table 6.4a summarizes the options in this screen.

 Figure 6.4a: Viewing a Volume's Default Scrub Settings

 |Threshold days||integer||number of days between scrubs; the default is a multiple of 7 to ensure the scrub always occurs on the same day of the week|